heymarkwetzel/ux-portfolio/projects/vbyc.md

 ## Summary

-Van Buren Youth Camp (VBYC) hadn't had a website redesign in 15 years.
-I worked with a small team of highly talented professionals to restructure, redesign, and deliver a new website that VBYC could manage on their own for years to come.
+Van Buren Youth Camp (VBYC) hadn't had a website redesign since 2000.
+I worked with a small team to restructure, redesign, and deliver a new website that VBYC could manage on their own for years to come.

 ## Process

-We interviewed members of the Board to discover what their primary objectives would be.
-I went to visit while camp was in session because they said it is important to understand the "spirit of camp".
-It was an amazing visit where I learned a lot about this truly special place.
+We interviewed members of the Board to established goals of increasing camper signup, the amount of returning campers, and to drive engagement with the dedicated alumni network.
+They talked a lot about the "spirit of camp" and recommended I visit while camp was in session... so I did!
+It was an amazing experience and I learned a lot about this truly special place.

-With discovery tasks in my pocket, I did a full site audit which helped me established a new information architecture complete with page-level content recommendations.
+With discovery tasks in my pocket, I returned to Chicago to conduct a full site audit which helped me established a new information architecture complete with page-level content recommendations.
 This process also led to a system of five Page Types (templates) that could be used as the site needs changed over time.

 With the UX phase complete, I stayed on as consultant for design and development as new questions were uncovered through the final stages of the project.